MPinna/MapReduceBloomFilter/README.md

 ### **On Yarn Cluster**

-The archive **pyspark_venv.tar.gz** contains a virtual environment with dependencies and python executable needed to run a python application in Spark.
+The archive **pyspark_venv.tar.gz** contains a virtual environment with dependencies (mmh3 and bitarray) and python executable needed to run a python application in Spark.

 If your driver application uses other local python files, add them via *pyFiles* parameter of SparkContext (see spark_bloomfilter.py as an example)